 – Infection.

-If these unusual symptoms appear, you should contact the specialist as soon as possible.
+In either case, if these unusual symptoms appear, you should contact a medical specialist as soon as possible.

 How are surgical wounds taken care of after surgery?